How To Become A Social Media Influencer In 10 Easy Steps

 8. Use the right hashtags

 Hashtags are important because they enable your content to be found by other Instagram users.
-Instagram allows you to use a maximum of 30 hashtags on a photo, and it is recommended to use all.

 You should also create your own personalized or customized hashtag that your tribe will identify you with.
 If your hashtag resonates with people, it may even grow bigger than your account into something that millions of people want to use.

-9. Collaborate with other influencers and brands
+10. Collaborate with other influencers and brands

 While your primary focus, in the beginning, should be to create and release great content, you will eventually want to look into collaborating with others.
-Whether it’s another influencer in the same (or different) industry, or a business looking to tackle your target audience’s demographics, partnering up can be a fun and mutually beneficial endeavor.
+Whether it’s another influencer in the same (or different) industry or a business looking to tackle your target audience’s demographics, partnering up can be a fun and mutually beneficial endeavor.

 If you already have an idea of who you’d like to collaborate with, be sure that they align with your values and have a similar following (you want to appeal to their audience and vice versa).